Skip to main content

 include_page_info bool (optional), default value is true

 Controls whether page info elements are included in the final text output.
-Page info refers to various elements that are not part of the main text.
+Page info refers to elements like headers, footers, and page numbers that are not part of the main text.

 auto_rotate_confidence_threshold number in [0,1] (optional), default value is 0.99